stepanleas/event-driven-go/exercise.md

-# Rollback of Show Tickets

-It's time to take advantage of the main purpose for which we used the process manager: handling rollbacks.

-Let's start with refunding tickets when we fail to book an inbound flight ticket.
+# Failed to Book Return Flight Ticket

-In this exercise, our process will fail when we try to book an inbound flight ticket.
+In this exercise, it won't be possible to book **return flight** tickets (previously, it was inbound flight tickets).
-The API will return a 409 Conflict status code.
+`FlightBookingFailed_v1` should be already properly emitted (you did this in the previous exercise).
+We will also refund tickets, but we are missing the command handler for handling the inbound flight ticket, which was already booked.

 ```mermaid
 stateDiagram-v2